Vanessa Feltz: 1980–1999: Early career and talk shows

-2000s
+2000–2010: Radio and television appearances

-In 2001, Feltz joined the local radio station BBC London 94.9 to present a mid-afternoon phone-in show and it continued to run since then at various times, from 2005 to 2015 at 09.00 to noon.
+In 2001, Feltz appeared as a housemate on the first series of Celebrity Big Brother for Comic Relief.
+During her time in the house, she refused to return a piece of a chalk used for a task to Big Brother, and began writing various synonyms meaning incarceration on the dining table.
+She became the second housemate to be evicted on Day 4.
+The same year, Feltz joined the local radio station BBC London 94.9 to present a mid-afternoon phone-in show and it continued to run since then at various times, from 2005 to 2015 at 09.00 to noon.
 From 2016 it was broadcast from 07.00 to 10.00 Monday to Friday.
 She hosted her last show for the station on 26 August 2022.

 In 2002, she made a cameo appearance in the comedy film Once Upon a Time in the Midlands.
 In May 2003, she was voted 93rd on the list of worst Britons in Channel 4's poll of the 100 Worst Britons.

-Feltz's other game show appearances include an episode of Russian Roulette, hosted by Rhona Cameron.
+Feltz also made appearances on game shows including an episode of Russian Roulette, hosted by Rhona Cameron.

 In 2004, she made a guest appearance in a Marjorie Dawes sketch in Little Britain.

-2010s
+The same year, she appeared on the ITV series Celebrity Fit Club, and was team captain of her group, which ultimately won.
+In 2006, Feltz made a comeback to ITV as the host of a new daytime talk show.
+Vanessa's Real Lives was produced by Endemol's Brighter Pictures and ran for only one series.

-Feltz returned to the Big Brother house on 3 September 2010 during Ultimate Big Brother, the last series to be broadcast on Channel 4.
-She was evicted from the house on 8 September, two days before the final.
+Feltz returned to the Big Brother house in September 2010 as a housemate on Ultimate Big Brother, the last series to be broadcast on Channel 4.
+She entered the house as a late entrant on Day 11, and was evicted from the house five days later on 8 September, two days before the final.